Aznatsoc/cube/README.md

 	- drop -- drops an item from your backpack into the current room

+	- use -- Use an item...

 Actions that will be available soon:

-	- use -- Use an item...

-	- blow
+	- blow - make air..

-	- talk -- Talk spells or something you have learned to create and merge items
+	- talk -- Talk to a character